 Prescription or OTC medications such as pyrethrin and permethrin are popular for killing head lice.
 However, these kill adult lice but not their nits or eggs.
 Since head lice multiply rapidly, you need to use these treatments several times for the best results.

-Natural remedies like olive oil and tea tree oil help kill lice.
+Natural remedies like olive oil and tea tree oil help kill lice and hinder their growth.
 Anecdotal evidence suggests these remedies are effective and safe.
 Wide-tooth combs or lice combs help remove nits and their casings.